aswinmohanme/blog/priv/content/posts/2023/02-23-how-upi-works.md

 ## Failure Points
 Since UPI touches multiple places, it has multiple modes of failure.
 It requires multiple entities to be online at the time of the payment, and since payment settles in realtime.

+### Bank Server Busy
+This is one of the most common errors that you might face with UPI.
+UPI has to interact with five different server clusters, even with one of them offline can prevent the entire transaction from taking place.
+The split between banks and PSP was neccesary to onboard banks that were techically backward.

+### Money debited but not credited
+The other major error is the money being debited from the Payee account and not being credited to the Payer account.
+Since UPI is realtime and the funds first get debited, if no acknowledgement is recived from teh Beneficiary bank, then the UPI switch considers the payment as failed.
+This causes the money to be unaccounted for and returned in around 3 days.
+NPCI is issuing guidelines to speed up the reversal of payments.

 ## Resources